In China, signs that one-child policy may be coming to an end

 Analysts said Wang's remarks did not necessarily reflect the thinking of the incoming government.
 The commission declined to comment.

 In Jiuquan today, though the one-child policy is relaxed, women are still subject to strict family planning rules.
-They are fitted with intra-uterine devices after their first child, sterilized after their second.
-Anyone who defies the two-child quota pays a 30,000 yuan fine.
+They are fitted with intra-uterine devices after their first child, sterilised after their second.
+Anyone who defies the two-child quota pays a 30,000 yuan (3,040 pounds) fine.

 Few do.
 The women in Jiuquan complain about expensive school fees and other expenses of bringing up children.